rafalcode/cwhats/README.md

 Clearly, c also stands for "see" and these are mainly snippets which show very simple but often, powerful effects

+# watch getopts
+There seems to have been changes in this, and `unistd.h` is no longer the header for this, but rather `getopt.h`.

 # Contents

 ## gorounda.c
 The name is a mnemonic for "Go around array" and it's used for comparing the